graphql/graphql.github.io/site/learn/BestPractice-Introduction.md

 ### Nullability

-Most type systems which recognise "null" provide both the common type, and the *nullable* version of that type, whereby default types do not include "null" unless explicitly declared.
+Most type systems which recognise "null" provide both the common type and the *nullable* version of that type, whereby default types do not include "null" unless explicitly declared.
 However, in a GraphQL type system, every field is *nullable* by default.
-This is because there are many things which can go awry in a networked service backed by databases and other services.
+This is because there are many things that can go awry in a networked service backed by databases and other services.
 A database could go down, an asynchronous action could fail, an exception could be thrown.
 Beyond simply system failures, authorization can often be granular, where individual fields within a request can have different authorization rules.

 By defaulting every field to *nullable*, any of these reasons may result in just that field returned "null" rather than having a complete failure for the request.
 Instead, GraphQL provides [non-null](/learn/schema/#lists-and-non-null) variants of types which make a guarantee to clients that if requested, the field will never return "null".
 Instead, if an error occurs, the previous parent field will be "null" instead.